-We need to express the parameters $\bar{\nu}_0$, $\nu_1$ and the determinants in terms of fluxes.
-We firstly use \eqref{91ss}, then
+where $|z|=e^{-\pi t}$. \end{widetext} We need to express the parameters $\bar{\nu}_0$, $\nu_1$ and the determinants in terms of fluxes.
+We firstly use \eqref{91ss}, and get

 Next, we need to consider two issues.
-One is that we want our theory to relate to reality, where the electromagnetic field we can apply in experiments is far less than string scale.
-Thus the weak field limit introduced in section \ref{secwfl} should be considered.
-In such limit, we have $\bar{\nu}_0,\nu_1\to0$, then $Z_n(\frac{1}{{\bar{\nu}_0}})\to1$.
+One issue is that, considering the reality, the electromagnetic field we can apply in experiments is far less than string scale.
+Thus, the weak field limit introduced in section \ref{secwfl} should be taken into consideration.
+In such a limit, we have $\bar{\nu}_0,\nu_1\to0$, so $Z_n(\frac{1}{{\bar{\nu}_0}})\to1$.
 Thus,